captbaritone/webamp/README.md

 I've tried to make it possible to include Webamp in your own project.

+For examples of how to add Webamp to your projects, check out out [`examples/` directory](./examples).

 See the [usage documentation](./docs/usage.md) for more information.

 ## Development